Best Record Collecting Books | Essential Reads for Vinyl Enthusiasts

 Vinyl Me, Please: 100 Albums You Need in Your Collection

 The best starting point for new collectors.
 VMP's editorial team curated 100 essential albums across genres, each with context on why it matters and what to look for in a pressing.
-It's opinionated in the best way — you'll disagree with some picks, and that's the point.
+It's opinionated in the best way; you'll disagree with some picks, and that's the point.
 Disagreement helps you discover your own taste.

 Why it matters for collectors: Gives you a roadmap.
 Instead of wandering into a record shop overwhelmed, you'll have a hit list.
 Not every album will be for you, but the ones that click will form the backbone of a collection you're proud of.

-The best starting point for building a vinyl collection — opinionated, inspiring, and beautifully curated
+The best starting point for building a vinyl collection.
+Opinionated, inspiring, and beautifully curated.

-The Vinyl Countdown — Travis Elborough
+The Vinyl Countdown by Travis Elborough

 A love letter to the format itself.
 Elborough traces vinyl from Edison's phonograph through the CD "death" and into the current revival.
 If you've ever wondered why people still buy records in 2026, this book articulates it better than any forum post.